Synchrony-optimized networks of Kuramoto oscillators with inertia: Introduction

-In the present paper, we study the optimization of the power grid topology in order to favor synchronization.
-More specifically, we adapt a previous algorithm proposed in \cite{brede2008a,brede2008b} to optimize the synchrony of a network built from usual Kuramoto oscillators to the case of power grids.
-The application of this algorithm produces power grids with many interesting properties besides the overall enhancing of the synchronization measures as, for instance, an anticipated onset of synchronization.
-We study the topological properties of these optimized networks and their robustness for edges (transmission lines) removal.
-We also discuss the impact of consumption peaks.
-Our results show that the optimized power grids exhibit, for considerably large increase of power consumption and for a wide range of parameters, a stable state where the whole system synchronizes with a frequency smaller than the expected one.
-In contrast, for the non-optimal networks such a state of synchronization typically exists only for very small increases in consumption.
+In this paper, we study the optimization, in order to favor synchronization, of networks of Kuramoto oscillators with inertia modelling power grids.
+More specifically, we adapt a algorithm previously proposed in \cite{brede2008a,brede2008b} to optimize the synchronization capacity of a network built from usual Kuramoto oscillators to the case of oscillators with inertia.
+We study the main topological and dynamical properties of the synchrony-optimized networks generated by our algorithm and their robustness for edges (corresponding to transmission lines) removal and other perturbations which could mimic consumption peaks (or generation shortages) in real power grids.
+Our results show that the optimized networks tend to be more robust against the perturbations mimicking consumption peaks for a wider range of parameters when compared to the non-optimal networks, and no differences were detected with respect to edge removals.

 The paper is organized as follows.
 In Sec.
-II, we review briefly the power grid model of \cite{filatrella2008} and discuss some of its properties with relevance to our analysis.
+II, we review briefly the power grid model based on Kuramoto oscillators with inertia \cite{filatrella2008} and discuss some of its properties with relevance to our analysis.
 Sec.
 III is devoted to the introduction of our optimization algorithm.
 In Sec.
-IV, we show the numerical results obtained for both synthetic random network models and the Spanish power grid.
-The last section is left to some concluding remarks.
+IV, we show the numerical results obtained for synthetic random networks and also for a network topologically based in an approximation of the Spanish high voltage power grid.